pygobject/pycairo/docs/reference/constants.rst

    Returns the version of the underlying C cairo library as a human-readable string of the form "X.Y.Z".

+.. function:: cairo_version_info()

+   :returns: the version
+   :rtype: tuple(int, int, int)

+   Returns the version of the underlying C cairo library, as a three integer tuple "(X, Y, Z)"

+   .. versionadded:: 1.18.0

 .. function:: get_include()

     :returns: a path to the directory containing the C header files